 In 2010, Google announced that page speed would have an impact on your website rankings, and a more recent algorithm update released in July 2018 was similarly applied to mobile search results.

 So, what does this mean for business owners?
 Simply put, if your competitor has a slightly faster load time than you, you’re unlikely to see a difference.
 If you’re already ranking higher, that’s not going to change because of a few 100ths of a second.
-If however, you have a well-optimised site – you’re doing everything correctly and you have a slow loading site, you’re going to suffer when it comes to your rankings and organic growth is going to be difficult, to say the least.
+If however, you have a nice looking website – you’re doing everything correctly but it’s slow to load, you’re going to suffer when it comes to your rankings and organic growth is going to be difficult.

 There are several optimisation techniques to speed websites up and improve their overall performance.
 From reducing requests to improving server response time.
 Doing so can bring drastic performance increases which will set the foundations for you to build on.